 - The card was blocked by the bank’s fraud system

-Sometimes Clipchamp will display a specific message clarifying why the charge didn't go through, for example if you enter an incorrect card number or expiry date you might see this warning:
+If we receive more information from the payment provider during the checkout attempt, we will display a specific message clarifying why the charge didn't go through.
+For example if you enter an incorrect card number or expiry date you might see this warning: